linkedin/dustjs/guides/dust-helpers.md

 </dust-demo-json>
 </dust-demo>

-A full list of values that the `method` attribute can take is found in the [Helpers API documentation](/docs/helpers-api/).

 ### Printing the Result

-To simply output the result of the mathematical expression, use the `@math` helper as a self-closing tag.
+To simply output the result of the mathematical expression, use the `{@math}` helper without a body.

 <dust-demo templatename="helpers_math_output">
 <dust-demo-template showtemplatename="true">